 Ward 4 Boat Launches

-To get there, drive north on Highway 59, past the Grand Beach turn off on the way to Victoria Beach.
+To get to the trail, drive north on PTH 59, past the Grand Beach turn off on the way to Victoria Beach.
 You have to keep a close eye on the right side of the road beacause you will miss the trail sign if you don’t.
 Look for the sign you see at the top of a post.
 It’s the turn off you are looking for.
 If you reach the Belair turn off road on the right, you have gone too far.
 Be careful in the trail system to stay on the designated paths.
 It is possible to get lost in here and if you run out of gas, it could be a long walk.
 Remember, the road can get pretty rough at times so come well prepared: a reliable truck, safety kit and spare tires

 The wildlife, the wonderful forest, and the beautiful fresh air all make this trail an unforgettable experience and one that you will want to return to over and over again!